bbaugnies/Warhammer-8th-Simulator/README.md

 ```
 * You should now be able to open the simulator (open with -> python)

-### Disclaimer
-Updates regularly break saved unit files, and the files are not compatible between the two simulators.
 ### Known Issues:
 * Fear and Immune to Psychology only work in sim.py
 * Characters on Monsters/Charriots are currently not supported